This is for deep acne scars which can cause morbidity

 With advances in laser technology, it is now possible to significantly improve aged or sun-damaged skin.
-Ablative laser skin resurfacing is one of the most effective cosmetic procedures for improving aging skin available in the clinic of Top Skin Doctor in Islamabad – Prof. Dr. Ikram Ullah Khan.
+Ablative laser skin resurfacing is one of the most effective cosmetic procedures for improving aging skin.
+Fortunately, this treatment is available in the clinic of Top Skin Doctor in Islamabad – Prof. Dr. Ikram Ullah Khan.

 The procedure works by delivering an intense wavelength of light to the skin which removes the outer layers of aged or sun damaged skin.
 In addition, the laser stimulates the underlying skin, resulting in collagen formation and an improvement in wrinkles.
 As the laser skin heals following the procedure, new skin forms that is smoother and tighter.